-Something happens when our kids becomes a tweens, a subtle shift in the force.
+Something happens when our kids hit middle school, a subtle shift in the force.
+It usually starts in those tween years, somewhere between ages nine and 12.

-Sure, there’s the dramatic emotions and grunts and push back on rules, but for most parents, it is the loss of connection that hurts our hearts the most.
+Sure, there’s the dramatic emotions and muffled grunts and push back on rules, but for most parents, it is the loss of connection with our tweens that hurts our hearts the most.

-And it’s frustrating when tweens start shutting down all the communication channels.
+And it’s frustrating when our big kids start shutting down all the communication channels.
 One-word answers become the norm.
 Bedrooms (with the door shut) become their favorite place.
 Technology takes over.

-Things don’t get any better as they move from tween to teen, and their peers become their priority.
+Sometimes things don’t get any better as they move from middle school to high school, and their peers, phones, and social plans become their priorities.

-That means the tone you set in the tween years—and the parenting habits and rules you implement—is important.
+That means the tone you set in these tween years—and the parenting habits and rules you implement—is important.

-As much as you may want (and wish and hope and pray) to keep things the same, if you really want to stay connected to your child, you’re going o have to adapt.
+As much as you may want (and wish and hope and pray) to keep things the same, if you really want to stay connected to your child, you will have to change how you do things.

 Have clear family rules regarding technology.

+It’s also important to remember that we can’t just tell our kids to get off their phones.
 Instead, moms and dads need to help kids discover alternatives to technology.
-That may include watching a movie together (tween choice), encouraging a hobby, listening to audio books, etc.
+That may include watching a movie together (tween choice), encouraging a hobby, listening to audiobooks, etc. Here is a great read on how to approach technology overuse in your family: Tired of Yelling at Your Teen to Get Off Their Phone?
+Try This Trick Instead

-One of the hardest things to deal with as your kids grow up is when they start choosing their friends over you.
+One of the hardest things to deal with as your kids grow up is when they start choosing their friends over you and it feels like rejection.
 Add to that the busy schedules and academic commitments of our big kids, and weeks can go by without having a real conversation with your adolescent.

 Get closer by teaching them to be self-sufficient.